Raysuki/personal-knowledge-parser/README.md

 # ProfileFlow

 ProfileFlow is a resume and personal-profile parsing tool with a Next.js frontend and a FastAPI backend.
-It can extract structured information from images, PDFs, DOCX, TXT, or pasted text, then let you review, edit, store, and reuse the results in a local knowledge base.
+It can extract structured information from images, PDFs, DOCX, TXT, or pasted text, then let you review, edit, store, and reuse the results in a local knowledge base.(Currently only supports Chinese)

 ## Features